JWen00/UNSW/COMP1531/LectWk7.md

 2. Fragility - Tendency for code to break from small changes
 3. Immobility - Design is hard to reuse
 4. Viscosity - Filling in holes rather than preserving methods
-5. Opacity - Difficulty to understand the code
+5. Opacity - Difficulty to understand the code (ie. bad variable names or function names)
 6. Needless complexity - Contains constructs not useful
 7. Needless repetition - repeated classes which could be unified